What is the SAPVIA PV GreenCard Programme

 - PV System inspection and testing procedure

-The Practical Assessment takes place on the second day.
-The participants have to prove competency in the following fields:
+In the Practical Assessment the participants have to prove their competency in the following fields:

 - Quality installation